Skip to main content

 A couple years after Dennis and I met, I called him for advice on my work 401K.
 A few years later, he finally got the hint, and the rest is history.
 These days, our two amazing daughters keep me busy, and I am grateful to be home with them during their formative years.
 Currently, I am very active in the parent association at their elementary school, along with balancing the needs of their local Girl Scout troops.
 This year, I am stepping up to help run the school’s student-led Green Team, guiding young kids on ways to contribute and be kind to our environment.

 As our daughters got older, I wanted to continue to be a strong role model and have a positive professional impact on people, beyond my previous role as an attorney.
 When Dennis mentioned helping the family business, I jumped in with both feet.
-In my current role, I help clients with money movement tasks, online account access, and managing our Surprise and Delight program.
+In my current role, I help support the team with client-based tasks and handle much of the marketing for the firm (dinners, lunches, events, newsletters…).
+I also am focused on creating special moments for our clients through our Surprise and Delight program.
 Feel free to ask me about working with my spouse as we strive to be the most thoughtful, curious, and caring financial planning firm for our clients and friends.

 Licensed Notary Public